 How many hashtags can I use on Instagram?

-Instagram sets a limit of 30 hashtags and it might be tempting to add all 30, but actually the recommended number is between three and 15.
+Instagram sets a limit of 30 hashtags and it might be tempting to add all 30, but actually the recommended number is around 11.
+Most Instagram users use 1 to 3 hashtags though.
+You can determine the best number and types to use through experimenting.

-Many experiments prove that exceeding this limit puts you at risk of being banned for spam, while going under just won’t have much effect on your reach at all.
+Many experiments prove that exceeding the limit puts you at risk of being banned for spam, while going under just won’t have much effect on your reach at all.

 It’s also worth noting that many users put 4 dots (. . . .) vertically, underneath the main copy, to separate the text from the hashtags being used.
 There is a lot of debate about this with some people claiming that, by doing this, you can gain more followers.
 More realistically, it keeps your Insta posts clean and crisp looking.